-Seneca High School opened in 2003 as the fourth high school in the Lenape Regional High School District, to accommodate the growing communities of The Pinelands.
+Seneca High School opened in 2003 as the fourth high school in the Lenape Regional High School District, to accommodate the growing communities of the Pinelands.

 Students participate in peer mentorship programs within the school and with the local sending district schools.
 Programs include anti-drug and alcohol messages for parents and students as well as bullying prevention programs.
-Students participate in Cultural Interaction Days, a day in the life program to foster an understanding among different cultures.
-The girls track team has developed and cultivated a friendship with the Camden High School girls track team, allowing the teams to jointly participate in teambuilding and field day events and engage in discussions about urban and suburban school settings.
+Students participate in Cultural Interaction Days, a day in the life program to foster understanding among different cultures.
+The girls’ track team has developed and cultivated a friendship with the Camden High School girls’ track team, allowing the teams to jointly participate in teambuilding and field day events and engage in discussions about urban and suburban school settings.